1. Appointment of Members of Council who are not Employees or Students of the University

 4.1 Council procedures

-- Prior to the expiry of the term of office of the current Chancellor, Council will be asked to establish a committee to consider and make a recommendation to it on the appointment of a Chancellor.
-The composition of the Committee will be determined by Council from time to time, on the recommendation of the Chancellor.
+a.
+Prior to the expiry of the term of office of the current Chancellor, Council will be asked to establish a committee to consider and make a recommendation to it on the appointment of a Chancellor.
+The composition of the Committee and its Chair will be determined by Council.

-- If the committee recommends more than one candidate, a secret ballot will be held.
-The Secretary of the Council will act as Returning Officer.
+d.
+If the committee recommends more than one candidate, a secret ballot will be held.
+The University or Council Secretary will act as Returning Officer.
 Each Council member will have one vote.
 If there is a tie between two candidates, Council members will be invited to vote for a second time.
 The successful candidate will be the person who gains the most votes and that person will be appointed by the Council in accordance with Section 16 of the University Act

 5. Procedure for Appointment of Vice-Chancellor